awslabs/duvet/design/witness/decisions.md

   only some reached I now fails: a per-run vacuity, reported as such.

-Supersedes: the quantifier in Decision 1's Option C statement, P1/P4 in Decision 4, and the ∃-verdict sentence in Decision 12 (Option C's structure — all owners, one witness each — stands;
-the verdict over those witnesses is now universal).
+Settles: the quantifier left open in Decision 1 (Option C) and the verdict over Decision 12's N-witness positions.

 ---